blghnbngl/BasComp/README.md

 -At times T0, T1 and T2 (which are determined by the sequence counter) I directly followed Uluc Hoca's lecture notes.
 I didn't write the later ASM steps and the interrupt cycle.

--For the Decoder module I used dataflow modelling.
-In the main module I used behavioral modelling.
+-Both for the and main module and the decoder, I used behavioral modelling.

 -There are two differences between this code and the Basic Computer we saw in the class: